Quick Links

 Purchase Approval

-Once you have identified the supplier, the next step is to get a purchase authorization, also called budget approval.
+Once you have identified the supplier, the next step is to obtain purchase authorization, which is also known as budget approval.
+The purchase might need authorization from senior management or a department head.

 Supplier Acknowledgement Of Order